thumun/hw04-stylization/README.md

 ![](https://github.com/thumun/hw04-stylization/blob/main/Screenshot%202024-11-07%20010319.png?raw=true)

 This was accomplished using the [Hull Shader]().
 I added distortion to this outline shader using noise that changes based on time.
+I also angled the outlines such that they're more prominent on the right side of Sonic's body-which adds a neat effect.

 ![](https://github.com/thumun/hw04-stylization/blob/main/Screenshot%202024-11-07%20010150.png?raw=true)